-This is all about taking advantage of those long summer nights to have an adventure in the time where you aren’t at work.
+- This is all about taking advantage of those long summer nights to have an adventure in the time where you aren’t at work.

-Leave your desk at 5pm.
+- Leave your desk at 5pm.
 Run, walk, cycle or bus to your chosen spot.
 Set up camp and sleep under the stars.
 Watch the sunrise.
 Pack up your kit, leaving no trace.

-Head back to your desk and ask your colleagues what they got up to last night.
+- Head back to your desk and ask your colleagues what they got up to last night.

 - Look at all the local parks in your area and see if you can find a fun route between them.

-Then pack some sandwiches and go exploring.
+- Then pack some sandwiches and go exploring.

 This one is particularly good if you live up a hill or in a flat.

 - It might be a windswept tree on a hill, an electricity pylon, a large tower, or a strange building.

-Now locate it on a map and see if you can plot a route to it, sticking to paths, roads, and trails.
+- Now locate it on a map and see if you can plot a route to it, sticking to paths, roads, and trails.

 Time limit photography

 - You might choose twenty minutes in your local park, or an hour up the braes, or two hours in a new village.

-Wander around, take photos, look for the little details.
+- Wander around, take photos, look for the little details.
 Listen to the wildlife, spot the birds, document the wildflowers.

-If you’re in a village, why not try a local café or pub for a bite to eat?
+- If you’re in a village, why not try a local café or pub for a bite to eat?

-Spend some dedicated time getting immersed in the space, explore somewhere you’ve not been before or look in closer detail at a place you already know.
+- Spend some dedicated time getting immersed in the space, explore somewhere you’ve not been before or look in closer detail at a place you already know.

 - Why not try picking two and see if you can plot a route between them?

-Depending on which ones you pick, you might need a bike for this one.
+- Depending on which ones you pick, you might need a bike for this one.

+Did you know at one time there were 6,500 trig points in the UK?
 Trig points are used to survey land and were generally built on the highest bit of ground in an area.

-Take a map of your local area and locate your nearest, or highest, trig point—then go find it!
+- Take a map of your local area and locate your nearest, or highest, trig point—then go find it!